 Domestic telecommunications network.
 Our domestic public switched telephone network currently consists of 19 message areas connected by a long distance network.
-As of December 31, 2013, we had 38 long distance exchanges, which are interconnection points between our telecommunications network and approximately 17.8 million telephone lines, which reached virtually all homes and businesses in Taiwan.
+As of December 31, 2014, we had 38 long distance exchanges, which are interconnection points between our telecommunications network and approximately 17.4 million telephone lines, which reached virtually all homes and businesses in Taiwan.

 We currently have intelligent networks installed over our public switched telephone networks for our domestic long distance and international networks, as well as a local intelligent network in the Taipei, Taichung and Kaohsiung metropolitan areas.
-Our intelligent network is designed to facilitate the use of value-added services by providing more information about calls and allowing greater management of those calls.
+Our intelligent network is designed to facilitate the use of VAS by providing more information about calls and allowing greater management of those calls.

-As of December 31, 2013, our next generation network, or NGN core network consisted of 985,500 local telephone subscribers, comprising 448,000 Session Initiation Protocol-based, or SIP-based, and 537,500 Access Gateway-based, or AG-based, subscribers.
+As of December 31, 2014, our next generation network, or NGN core network consisted of 1,160,000 local telephone subscribers, comprising 448,000 Session Initiation Protocol-based, or SIP-based, and 712,000 Access Gateway-based, or AG-based, subscribers.

 Our NGN Managed IP backbone network consists of an inner core network and an outer core network.
-We completed the construction of our high-speed NGN Managed IP backbone network at the end of 2013 with 12 sets of 1.6 Tbps switch routers for the inner core network and more than 34 sets of 1.6 Tbps switch routers for the outer core network.
-The bandwidth of the network is approximately 915 Gbps as of the end of 2013.
+We owned high-speed NGN Managed IP backbone network by the end of 2014 with 12 sets of 1.6 Tbps switch routers for the inner core network and more than 34 sets of 1.6 Tbps switch routers for the outer core network.
+The bandwidth of the network is approximately 945 Gbps as of the end of 2014.
 We believe this network will enable us to meet the increasing demand for NGN services, such as VoIP, and all managed services, including MOD and VPN.

 International network.
-Our international transmission infrastructure consists of both submarine cable and satellite transmission systems, which link our national network directly to 102 telecommunications service providers in 44 international destinations.
+Our international transmission infrastructure consists of both submarine cable and satellite transmission systems, which link our national network directly to 98 telecommunications service providers in 43 international destinations.

 International calls are routed between Taiwan and international destinations through one of our two international switching centers, one located in Taipei and the other in Kaohsiung.
 Each center had time-division multiplexing, or TDM, international gateway switches and NGN international gateway switch.
-We had a trunk capacity of 150,040 channels in total as of December 31, 2013.
+We had a trunk capacity of 150,040 channels in total as of December 31, 2014.

-As of December 31, 2013, we had invested in 19 submarine cables, nine of which land in Taiwan.
-We had increased the capacity of each of our current submarine cables, increasing our aggregate total capacity from 1,208 Gbps in 2012 to 1,655 Gbps in 2013.
+As of December 31, 2014, we had invested in 19 submarine cables, nine of which land in Taiwan.
+We had increased the capacity of each of our current submarine cables, increasing our aggregate total capacity from 1,655 Gbps in 2013 to 1,829 Gbps in 2014.